Nortories/Nortories/README.md

 👋 **Hello!
-I'm Joshua Sooaemalelagi, a dedicated and aspiring Software Engineer currently pursuing a BS in Software Engineering at BYU - Idaho.** 🖥️
+I'm Joshua Sooaemalelagi, a dedicated aspiring Software Engineer currently pursuing a BS in Software Engineering at BYU - Idaho.** 🖥️

 ---